CSML (Conversational Standard Meta Language) is an open-source programming language dedicated to building chatbots.

 The memories are assigned as followed use the keyword

-remember and can be reused in every steps or in a future conversation, while the local variables are executed within one step, assigned with the
+remember and can be reused in every step or in a future conversation, while the local variables are executed within one step, assigned with the

 You can output any variable into a string value with the double curly braces.

-Once your function is uploaded, you can test it and call it into your CSML step.
-Here’s an example of a function available in the apps library, performing any HTTP request easily!
+Once your function is uploaded, you can test it and call it in a CSML flow.
+Watch an example below or read more about functions and apps here!

 Once your chatbot is ready to chat with your users, you can select the channel you want to connect on.
 For example, using the CSML Studio you can connect your bots to Slack, Messenger, Whatsapp and other channels, or use the CSML Client API to receive requests.